How To Make A Character Reference Sheet (With Examples and Template)

 Unlock character reference sheet mastery!
 Get top ideas and examples with our comprehensive guide on how to make an OC reference sheet.
 Elevate your OCs today!

 A character reference sheet can be a game-changer for OCs and their creators in many ways.
 If you are already on CharacterHub, it’s pretty apparent how vital reference images to characters are, but the quality of the reference image also matters.
 One thing that a creator can do is to lean into whatworks in different industries and apply it to your OCs - hence the importance of a character reference sheet.
+Make sure not to mix up character reference sheet and character design sheets known as model sheets.
+Both are equally important for your original characters!

 As for how to make a good character reference sheet, there is a lot of stuff to consider.
 We’ve got you covered, though.
 We have some general character reference sheet ideas and character reference sheet examples that’ll get you up to speed in no time.